input-output-hk/Alonzo-testnet/explainers/eutxo-explainer.md

-# EUTXO explained
+# About the Extended UTXO (EUTXO) model

 Cardano (like Bitcoin) is an Unspent Transaction Output (UTXO)-based blockchain, which utilizes a different accounting model for its ledger from other account-based blockchains like Ethereum.
+Cardano implements an innovative [Extended Unspent Transaction Output (EUTXO) model](https://iohk.io/en/blog/posts/2021/03/11/cardanos-extended-utxo-accounting-model/), which is introduced by the Alonzo upgrade to support multi-assets and smart contracts.

 ## Overview of the UTXO model ##
 In the UTXO model, a transaction has *inputs* and *outputs*, where the inputs are unspent outputs from previous transactions.
 Assets are stored on the ledger in unspent outputs, rather than in accounts.